mlochbaum/BQN/implementation/vm.md

 # The BQN virtual machine and runtime

 BQN's self-hosted compiler and runtime mean that only a small amount of native code is needed to run BQN on any given platform.
-For example, the [Javascript environment](../docs/bqn.js) requires about 300 lines of Javascript code even though it compiles BQN bytecode to Javascript, a more complex strategy than interpreting it directly.
+The [Javascript environment](../docs/bqn.js) requires about 500 lines of Javascript code including system functions and performance improvements; probably around 250 would be required just to run the core language.
 This makes it fairly easy to port BQN to new platforms, allowing BQN to be [embedded](../doc/embed.md) within other programming languages and interact with arrays or functions in those languages.

 The way data is represented is part of the VM implementation: it can use native arrays or a custom data structure, depending on what the language supports.
 An initial implementation will be very slow, but can be improved by replacing functions from the BQN-based runtime with native code.
 As the VM system can be hard to work with if you're not familiar with it, I advise you to contact me to discuss implementing a VM if you are interested.